-Students must earn a minimum number of credits, as defined by the Illinois State Board of Education, as well as the local Board of Education.
-See the following tables.
+Students must earn a minimum of 26 credits, as defined by the Illinois State Board of Education, as well as the local Board of Education, in order to graduate from Freeport High School.
 Students must also complete their last semester of high school at Freeport High School in order to earn a diploma from Freeport High School.
+The table below lists the courses necessary to complete in order to graduate from Freeport High School.

-Department Credits
+Content Area Credits

-Classes of 2024, 2025 and 2026

 English 8 semesters (4 credits)

 Math 6 semesters (3 credits)

 Physical Education 6 semesters (3 credits)

 Science 4 semesters (2 credits)

 Social Studies:

 - Successful completion of one semester of

-American Government and Civics including the Illinois 4 semesters (2 credits)
+nerican Government and Civics including the Illinois and 4 semesters (2 credits) 8.
+Constitution tests

-and U.S. Constitution tests

 - One semester of elective (World History recommended)

 - One year (2 semesters) of American History

 Careers (AVID 9 satisfies the Careers requirement) 2 semesters (1 credit)

 Consumer Economics and Senior Seminar 1 semester each (1 credit)

 Health Education 1 semester (.5 credit)

 Pathway 6 semesters (3 credits)

 Electives 13 semesters (6.5 credits)

 TOTAL CREDITS 26